Juliet, Naked (film): Plot

 Duncan runs into Annie and Crowe, who introduces himself, but Duncan does not believe him.
-Annie finds Duncan lurking outside her home, and Crowe proves his identity with his passport.
-He stays for dinner, but his obsession with Crowe's work annoys Crowe, who declares that he thinks 'Juliet' is worthless.
-Duncan leaves, asserting that art may mean more to the audience than the artist, and how important the album has been to him.
+Annie soon finds Duncan lurking outside her home, and Crowe proves his identity with his passport.
+Duncan stays for dinner, but his obsession with Juliet annoys Crowe to the point where Crowe admit he feels the album is worthless.
+An offended Duncan leaves, asserting that art may mean more to the audience and how important the album has been to him.

-Crowe tells Annie why he left music 25 years ago: Julie, his ex whose breakup inspired Juliet, visited him at his gig with their child, Grace.
-Left holding the baby, Crowe panicked, leaving her in the restroom and walking away from the gig and music entirely.
-Crowe calls Grace, but she wants nothing to do with him.
+Crowe later tells Annie the true reason why he abandoned music: 25 years earlier, the ex whose breakup inspired Juliet had surprised him at a gig with their baby, Grace.
+When left holding Grace in the restroom, Crowe had a panic attack and fled from the gig, leaving the public eye altogether.
+Crowe calls Grace in an attempt to reconcile, but she wants nothing to do with him.

 At Annie's museum exhibition, she confesses her romantic interest in Crowe, who reciprocates.
-The town's mayor has him sing for the exhibition, and he reluctantly performs “Waterloo Sunset” by The Kinks.
-That night, Annie and Crowe try to have sex, but an ill Jackson interrupts, wanting to go home.

-Annie drives Crowe and Jackson to the home of Lizzie, who has been abandoned by her son's musician father, and Annie says farewell.
-Back home, she is at a bar when Duncan pleads for a fresh start together, but she declines.

-A year later, Annie emails Crowe, explaining that she has moved to London and decided to have a child on her own; they agree to meet.
+The town's mayor has him sing for the exhibition and he reluctantly performs "Waterloo Sunset" by the Kinks.
+Annie and Crowe try to have sex but are interrupted by an ill Jackson, who wants to go home.
+Annie drives Crowe and Jackson to Lizzie's home, where Annie bids them farewell.
+She returns home where Duncan pleads for a fresh start together, but she declines.
+A year later, Annie emails Crowe that she moved to London and decided to have a child on her own; they agree to meet.

-During the credits, a video of Duncan from his site reveals that Crowe has released a new album So Where Was I?, inspired by Annie.
-The album's song titles, and Duncan's scathing critique, suggests that Crowe and Annie are living happily together, much to Duncan's chagrin.
+During the credits, a video of Duncan from his site reveals that Crowe has released a new album So Where Was I? inspired by Annie.
+The album's song titles suggests that Crowe and Annie are living happily together, much to Duncan's chagrin.